 While I was very involved in the Society of Children’s Book Writers and Illustrators (SCBWI) from 2001-2011, my participation dropped off after my VCFA graduation.
 Over the last two weeks, I attended a few events including a first-pages critique where I volunteered and a write/sketch night.
 Both events helped me make new connections that I hope will grow.

 As the camp song goes, “make new friends but keep the old…” I was so pleased when my camp friend, Adam, called with an extra ticket to the play Usual Girls.
-This amazing drama that follows the life of a Korean-American girl from third grade to young adulthood is a raw and all-too-familiar portrayal of the
+This amazing drama, that follows the life of a Korean-American girl from third grade to young adulthood, is a raw portrayal of the all-too-familiar microaggressions faced by women of color and girls/women in general.
+On the heels of the Kavanaugh hearing, the play was especially powerful.
+I’ll be watching this playwright, Ming Peiffer, and the wonderful young actors for whatever they do next.

 I also found my way to Anastasia this week.
 The Disney musical includes digital technology to make the staging almost cinematic but the new songs and villain they added for the musical are less engaging.
 People I love would be upset if I didn’t mention that Christy Altomare’s kindness shines through in her portrayal of Anya/Anastasia.
 And, ooo-wee that girl can sing!